ineswilms/bigtime/README.md

 <!-- We will use the time series contained in the `example` data set.
 The first ten columns in our dataset are used as endogenous time series in the VAR and VARMA models, and the  last five columns are used as exogenous time series in the VARX model.
 Note that we remove the last observation from our dataset as we will use this one to illustrate how to evaluate prediction performance.
 We start by making a plot of our data. -->

-bigtime comes with example data sets created from a VAR, VARMA and VARX GDP.
+bigtime comes with example data sets created from a VAR, VARMA and VARX DGP.
 These data sets are called `var.example`, `varma.example`, and `varx.example` respectively and can be loaded into the environment by calling `data(var.example)` and similarly for the others.
 We can have a look at the `varx.example` data set by first loading it into the